peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Converts an object to a CBOR object and adds it to the end of this array.

 NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.
+To create a CBOR object with a given tag, call the  `CBORObject.FromCBORObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.

 The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
 Note the chaining behavior made possible by this method.

     CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5)
-                .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1));
+                .Add("text string") .Add(CBORObject.FromCBORObjectAndTag(9999, 1));

  .